Xperidia/SuperPedobear/README.md

 ﻿# So this is the Pedobear Gamemode by Xperidia!
-(For Garry's Mod)

 What could possibly go wrong?